 Next came their second daughter, Gwendolyn Cowgill, born in 1948 in Fresno, California, where the young growing family lived and Bob worked.
 A son came next: Ricard Allen Cowgill was born in Mill Valley, California in 1954.

 Bob and Mary Etta Cowgill remained happily married for 55 years, until Mary Etta’s passing in 1999.

 A funeral service will be held at 10:00 a.m. on Monday, December 2, 2019, at First Presbyterian Church, 566 N. Reagan, San Benito, Texas.
 A graveside service will follow at 11:00 a.m. at Mont Meta Memorial Park in San Benito, Texas.

 You may sign the online guestbook and send words of comfort, flowers, or sympathy cards to the family of Robert Miles Cowgill at: www.thomaegarza.com.

 Funeral arrangements are entrusted to the care of Thomae-Garza Funeral Home and Crematory, 395 S. Sam Houston Blvd., San Benito, Texas, (956) 399-1331.

-To send flowers to the family of Robert Cowgill, please visit Tribute Store
+To plant a tree in memory of Robert Cowgill, please visit Tribute Store